Akaash-Walker/Akaash-Walker/README.md

 # Hello there! 👋

 Welcome to my GitHub!
-I'm Akaash, a Junior CS student at WPI.
+I'm Akaash, a Junior CS student at WPI

 ## 🚀 What I'm Working On